-“One of the things that makes Wittgenstein a real artist to me is that he realized that no conclusion could be more horrible than solipsism.”
+"One of the things that makes Wittgenstein a real artist to me is that he realized that no conclusion could be more horrible that solipsism."
+David Foster Wallace

-The famous words Shakespeare pens at the beginning of Hamlet are answered 387 short years later in the first two words of David Foster Wallace’s Infinite Jest:
+Who’s there?
+The famous words Shakespeare pens at the beginning of Hamlet are answered 387 short years later in the first two words of David Foster Wallace’s Infinite Jest: I am.

 Alas, the answer is not yet settled, which is why we continue to search art to learn more about the human condition.
 Identity is constructed, but it might make more sense to say it is under construction, embracing change and evolution as an individual evolves and grows in community.
 We continue searching, like Alice in Wonderland, for the answer to the ever-perplexing question: “who in the world am I?”